-Central defenders Phil Babb and John Scales arrived 24 HRS within each other on 1st and 2nd September 1994.
-Liverpool paid a combined fee of £7,1 million on the pair which many predicted would form a strong backbone to Liverpool's defence for years to come.
+Remember when Phil Babb was Liverpool's most expensive player?
+Central defenders Phil Babb and John Scales arrived 24 HRS within each other on 1 and 2 September 1994.
+Liverpool paid a combined fee of £7.1 million on the pair which many predicted would form a strong backbone to Liverpool's defence for years to come.

-Babb arrived at the back of a strong showing in the 1994 world Cup where he had impressed with Ireland.
-Coventry sold him for a club record fee of £3,5 million and he became Britain's most expensive defender.
-Roy Evans was enthusiastic on his arrival, but chose his words carefully: "He's a good player and it remains to be seen whether he'll turn out to be a Liverpool player.
-At this moment he is just a good player and I sincerely hope he has a number of years here."
+Babb arrived at the back of a strong showing in the 1994 World Cup where he had impressed with Ireland.
+Coventry sold him for a club-record fee of £3.5 million and he became Britain's most expensive defender.
+Roy Evans was enthusiastic

-Evans said he had been tracking John Scales for one year and was of course complimenatary about his new signing: "John is big, strong and a great athlete.
-He's been the steadiest defender in the League for a long time and he'll be a great asset to us."
+Roy Evans said he had been tracking John Scales for one year and was, of course, complimentary about his new signing: "John is big, strong and a great athlete.
+He's been the steadiest defender in the league for a long time and he'll be a great asset to us."

-Many had envisaged that those two would form a central pairing but Evans used Scales and Babb along with Ruddock in a three man central formation in a 3-5-2 system that he felt best benefitted the team.
-Evans made a team that played entertaining football but defence wasn't its strongest suit and could have done with better central defenders.
+Many had envisaged that those two would form a central pairing but Evans used Scales and Babb along with Ruddock in a three-man central formation in a 3-5-2 system that he felt best benefitted the team.
+Evans made a team that played entertaining football but

 Copyright - LFChistory.net